 - a.
-Deputy Secretary. - (1) Provide quarterly notice to all employees of the availability of the DPO process and encourage its use where appropriate. - (2) Protect employees from reprisal or retaliation for reporting DPOs. - (3) Fulfill the responsibilities assigned to the Under Secretary where there is no Under Secretary. - b.
-Under Secretaries (Deputy Secretary where there is no Under Secretary). - (1) Assign DPO Managers and identify an alternate in the event that the designated DPO Manager is unavailable to address the DPO.
+Deputy Secretary. - (1) Provide annual notice to all employees of the availability of the DPO process and encourage its use where appropriate. - (2) Protect employees from reprisal or retaliation for reporting DPOs. - (3) Fulfill the responsibilities assigned to the Under Secretary where there is no Under Secretary. - b.
+Under Secretaries (Deputy Secretary where there is no Under Secretary). - (1) Assign DPOMs and identify an alternate in the event that the designated DPOM is unavailable to address the DPO.
 1 - (2) Assign a DOE Senior Technical Safety Manager qualified to DOE-Standard-1175, Senior Technical Safety Manager Functional Area Qualification Standard, or a Secretarial Officer, as the Final Decision Manager for each DPO. - (3) Make decisions on any appeals to DPO Final Decisions. - (4) Resolve any differences between the Final Decision Manager and the Secretarial Officer on actions to be taken in response to the DPO decision. - (5) Stop or curtail work if necessary to ensure that a facility or activity is in a safe condition until DPO issues have been resolved. - c.
 Secretarial Officers. - (1) Concur on actions to be taken in response to the DPO decision. - (2) Notify contracting officers of contracts affected by the requirements of this directive that the CRD must be included in the affected contracts. - d.
-Chief, Health, Safety and Security Officer. - (1) Maintain a web page for the DPO process including information on the designated DPO Managers and how to submit a DPO.
+Associate Under Secretary for Environment, Health, Safety and Security. - (1) Maintain a Web page for the DPO process including information on the designated DPOMs and how to submit a DPO. - (2) Include the review of implementation of the DPO process in periodic assessments.

-1 Suitable alternate DPOMs may include, but are not limited to, other DOE DPOMs designated to address DPOs submitted in accordance with this Order, including DPOMs within the same organization or in other organizations.
+&lt;sup>1 Suitable alternate DPOMs may include, but are not limited to, other DOE DPOMs designated to address DPOs submitted in accordance with this Order, including DPOMs within the same organization or in other organizations.
 Reasons for unavailability may include, but are not limited to, the need for a DPOM to recuse himself/herself to avoid a real or perceived conflict of interest.